SungHoHong2/DPDK-Experiment/netperf-experiment/netserver_debug/daemonize.md

       setsid();
 #else
       setpgrp();
-#endif /* HAVE_SETSID */
+#endif /* HAVE_SETSID * /

       signal(SIGCLD, SIG_IGN);

-      /* ok, we can start accepting control connections now */ accept_connections();
+      /* ok, we can start accepting control connections now * / accept_connections();

-  default:
+  default: // active
-    /* we are the parent, nothing to do but exit? */ exit(0);
+    /* we are the parent, nothing to do but exit? * / exit(0);
   }